WhiteRabitgit/packetTracer/README.md

 # packetTreacer

-This is a project about creation of logica structure of the company/organization's network infrastructure
+This is a project all about creation of logical structure of the company/organization's network infrastructure